How do you enable conditional access in ADSelfService Plus?

 Step 2.
 Configuring conditions

-- Navigate to Configuration → Self-Service → Conditional Access.
+- Navigate to Configuration > Self-Service > Conditional Access > Rule configuration.

 - Click Configure New Conditional Access (CA) Rule.